dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0601.md

 }
 ```

 The first step is to collect any and all properties that the user may be attempting to add to the StarRating.
-We gather these properties using the spread operator: ...props.
-Next, we'll pass all of these remaining properties down to the div element: {...props}.
+We gather these properties using the spread operator: `...props`.
+Next, we'll pass all of these remaining properties down to the div element: `{...props}`.

 By doing this, we make two assumptions.
 First, we are assuming that users will add only those properties that are supported by the div element.
 Second, we are assuming that our user can't add malicious properties to the component.
 This is not a blanket rule to apply to all of your components.
 In fact, it's only a good idea to add this level of support in certain situations.

 The real point is that it's important to think about how the consumers of your component may try to use it in the future.